-Bottom line: if you want to commit to following a gluten free diet, read labels.
+If you want to commit to following a gluten free diet, read labels.
 It will change everything for you!

-Celiac Disease vs Gluten Sensitivity
+Celiac Disease & Gluten Sensitivity

 The Celiac Disease Foundation states, 1 in 100 people has celiac disease, which is an auto-immune condition which affects the small intestine when gluten is consumed.
 It’s a true disease that can be diagnosed with a blood test.
 People with celiac disease must avoid gluten.
 When the small intestine is damaged due to celiac disease, nutrient absorption can be compromised and inflammation an occur.
 According to the Mayo Clinic, some of the symptoms of celiac disease include nutrient deficiencies, bone loss, joint pain, anemia, poor skin conditions, diarrhea, weight loss, vomiting, and of course, stomach pain – to name a few.
 Of course, consult a medical practitioner if you think you may have celiac disease.

 Another condition known as gluten sensitivity or non-celiac gluten sensitivity is much less understood in Western medicine, but is pervasive nonetheless.
 Gluten sensitivity is a condition in which the body can’t properly digest or break down gluten, resulting in symptoms, in some cases, similar to (but generally not as severe as) celiac disease, however, there can be exceptions.
 If the lining of the gut is affected, the immune system can be compromised resulting in inflammation, stomach pain, skin conditions, indigestion, and myriad other symptoms.
 Diagnosis of gluten sensitivity is done through the elimination of testing for celiac disease or wheat allergies.